StefRuseva88/html-css-styles-part2/README.md

 - Designs a blog layout with a flexbox container, styled headings, and aside links.

 ## Sticky Footer Flexbox
-- Creates a layout with a sticky footer using flexbox.
+- Creates a layout that ensures the footer stays "sticky" at the bottom of the page using Flexbox.
+This exercise demonstrates how to maintain the footer’s position even when content is limited, utilizing Flexbox’s space-distribution properties to manage vertical layouts.

 ## Center Flexbox
-- Centers a content card within the viewport using flexbox.
+- Centers a content card in the middle of the viewport using Flexbox.
+The card remains perfectly centered regardless of the viewport size, showcasing the simplicity and effectiveness of Flexbox in handling alignment and centering tasks within a web page layout.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.